Reilly-ConceptsCognitionLab/SemanticDistance/paper/paper.md

 \newline

 # Finding structure in the chaos of an unstructured word list
 `SemanticDistance` also includes several visualization options designed to elucidate structure within unstructured lists.
 The `wordlist_to_network` function takes a word list as an argument and derives cluster dendrograms (see Figure 4) or network plots (see Figure 5).
-For example, here's how it uses a simple machine learning algoirthm to compute distances and cluster an unordered list of words. <br>
+For example, here's how it uses a simple machine learning algorithm to compute distances and cluster an unordered list of words. <br>
 \newline

 ![Figure 4.
 Dendrogram from unordered list\label{fig:demo}](dendro.png){width=90%}